MicrosoftDocs/windows-itpro-docs/windows/security/threat-protection/windows-defender-atp/initiate-autoir-investigation-windows-defender-advanced-threat-protection-new.md

 Comment |	String |	Comment to associate with the action. **Required**.

 ## Response
-If successful, this method returns 200 OK response code with object that holds the investigation id in the “value” parameter.
+If successful, this method returns 200 OK response code with object that holds the investigation id in the "value" parameter.
 If machine was not found - 404 Not Found.
-See example below.

 ## Example